×

 People living in Bayahibe were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Bayahibe, Dominican Republic, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items such as shorts, t-shirts, and sundresses.
 Don't forget to pack a few swimsuits for the beach and pool, as well as a hat and sunglasses for sun protection.
 Pack a light jacket or sweater for cooler evenings or air-conditioned places.
 Comfortable walking shoes or sandals are a must for exploring the town and beach areas.
 Remember to pack all necessary toiletries, including sunscreen and insect repellent.
 It's also a good idea to bring any prescription medications you may need, as well as a basic first aid kit.
 If you plan on cooking, consider packing some of your favorite spices or non-perishable food items, as they may be hard to find locally.
 Don't forget to pack your passport, driver's license, and any other necessary identification.
 Also, bring copies of important documents like your birth certificate, medical records, and insurance information.
 Pack your electronics, such as your phone, laptop, and camera, along with the necessary chargers and adapters.
-Lastly, consider packing a few items to make your new place feel like home, such as photos, a favorite blanket or pillow, or small mementos," remarked one expat living in Bayahibe, the Dominican Republic.
+Lastly, consider packing a few items to make your new place feel like home, such as photos, a favorite blanket or pillow, or small mementos," said one expat who made the move to Bayahibe.

 Where should I setup a bank account in Bayahibe?